CloudEngineHub/X-Dyna/README.md

 We appreciate the contributions from [AnimateDiff](https://github.com/guoyww/AnimateDiff), [MagicPose](https://github.com/Boese0601/MagicDance), [MimicMotion](https://github.com/tencent/MimicMotion), [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), [MagicAnimate](https://github.com/magic-research/magic-animate), [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), [ControlNet](https://arxiv.org/abs/2302.05543), [HumanVid](https://github.com/zhenzhiwang/HumanVid), [I2V-Adapter](https://arxiv.org/abs/2312.16693) for their open-sourced research.
 We appreciate the support from <a href="https://zerg-overmind.github.io/">Quankai Gao</a>, <a href="https://xharlie.github.io/">Qiangeng Xu</a>, <a href="https://ssangx.github.io/">Shen Sang</a>, and <a href="https://tiancheng-zhi.github.io/">Tiancheng Zhi</a> for their suggestions and discussions.

+## IP Statement
+The purpose of this work is only for research.
+The images and videos used in these demos are from public sources.
+If there is any infringement or offense, please get in touch with us (`dichang@usc.edu`), and we will delete it in time.